this is how I am doing my crust now in a small rectangular pan!!!

 Preheat oven to 425 degrees.

-Transfer chopped cauliflower to a bowl that can go in to the microwave.
+Place chopped cauliflower into a bowl that can go in to the microwave.
 Cover bowl with a paper towel and microwave for 8 minutes until cooked through.
 Allow cauliflower to cool briefly before squeezing out as much water as possible with a cheese cloth or good paper towels.
 I really tried to get the water out , it makes for a crispy crust.
 I did it in batches and put between towels and really squeezed it out.
 Do not try and rush through this step because you will ruin the dough.
+Cloth towels work the best but you’ll need a thin cloth one to do the job.
+Paper towels are a bit messy but you can triple up on them and squeeze the water out.

 Mash the cauliflower and let cool for about 10 minutes.